 Leave the station at the southern side (city centre), turn left into Queensway.
 Just before you get to the old station building (now the Information Station) cross the road, turn left and immediately right into the old Station Approach.

 At this point you will be favoured with a view of a 25' long low-relief brick sculpture of Newport Castle (the GWR 4-6-0, not the Norman fortification).
 Continue eastward in High Street towards the Old Castle roundabout.
 Take the pedestrian walkway under the roundabout.
 Here you will see a mosaic mural depicting scenes form the Monmouthshire Railway.
 Turn left, northwards passing Newport Castle (the Norman fortification, not the GWR 4-6-0) and then under the South Wales Railway mainline.

-Continue northwards over the footbridge for about 400 yards alongside the B4591 (see the map on the website) and just before you reach Vanilla Spice (a large stone-built Indian Restaurant) turn 90 degrees right into Evans Street.
+Continue northwards over the footbridge for about 400 yards alongside the B4591 (see the map above) and just before you reach Vanilla Spice (a large stone-built Indian Restaurant) turn 90 degrees right into Evans Street.
 The Shaftesbury Community Centre is about 100 yards further on the left.